iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.1-0.9.2.md

 If you're running Apache older than version 2.4.8, please append the DHparams generated above to the end of the certificate file.
-Note: if you use a bought SSL certificate, append it to your cert file.
+Note: if you use a bought SSL certificate, append it to your cert file. __Note__: if you upgraded iRedMail from an old release, the file name will be `iRedMail_CA.pem` instead of `iRedMail.crt`.

 * On RHEL/CentOS: ```# cat /etc/pki/tls/dhparams.pem >> /etc/pki/tls/certs/iRedMail.crt```
 * Debian/Ubuntu: ```# cat /etc/ssl/dhparams.pem >> /etc/ssl/certs/iRedMail.crt```